This thread was archived. Please ask a new question if you need help.

 You can use as many or as few aliases as you like.
-When someone sends an email to the alias address, Firefox Relay forwards it to your actual email account. cor-el linked to the article with more information a little earlier in this thread: Activate Firefox Relay - hide your email address with an alias
+When someone sends an email to the alias address, Firefox Relay forwards it to your actual email account. cor-el linked to the article with more information a little earlier in this thread: Activate Firefox Relay - Mask your email address

 Note that Firefox Relay allows to define upto five aliases that you can use to hide your real email address on various websites.

 i still am not getting how I get my email if I use the alias.
 Sorry...I am technologically inept.
 Please bear with me.